mood-agency/testeador/readme.md

 * Get pagespeed & yslow Score.
 Bring your pageSpeed and ySlow score using the http://gtmetrix.com/.
 Thanks gtmetrix
 * Firewall Attack.
 Test your page against a simple attack www.yoursite.com/index.php?%20union.
 Your site must respond accordinly
 * Validate W3C.
 Validate that your code is W3C complaint http://validator.w3.org/.
 Thanks W3c

-###Joomla Specific
-* Old Browser detection.
-Verify that you can handle old browser using the BrowserUpdateWarning.js plugin

 ##Authors